 - Rakuten Visa offers an additional 3 percent cash-back on travel reserved through the program’s portal.
 That’s on top of the cash-back you earn simply for booking through the site, which I’ve seen reach as high as 15 percent.
 That means that you could score a whopping 18 percent cash-back on travel.
 Click here to join.

-I hope these tips help you enjoy a wonderful summer vacation.
+I hope these tips help you enjoy a wonderful vacation.
 And if not, at least you’ll be glad to come home.